 NY State Liquor Licenses

-The New York State Liquor Authority (SLA) issues 125 types of licenses and permits for liquor manufacturing, off-premise retail, and on-premise service in New York State.
+The New York State Liquor Authority (SLA) issues 125 types of licenses and permits for liquor manufacturing, retail, and service in New York State.

 NEW Licenses, Alterations, and Changes